Hello and welcome to my Jones Flagship review.

-In this review, I will take a look at the Flagship as a Freeride snowboard.
+In this review, I will be reviewing the Flagship as a freeride snowboard.

 As per tradition here at SnowboardingProfiles.com I will give the Flagship a score out of 100 (based on several factors) and see how it compares with other freeride snowboards.